milesdet/holiday_homework/docs/README.md

 ### Step 12: Implement POST Authorisation

-[API Key Authorisation](https://cloud.google.com/endpoints/docs/openapi/when-why-api-key) is a common method to authorise an application, site or project as in this scenario the API is not authorising a specific user.
+[API Key Authorisation](https://cloud.google.com/endpoints/docs/openapi/when-why-api-key) is a common method for authorising an application, site, or project.
+In this scenario, the API is not authorising a specific user.
 This is a very simple implementation of API Key Authorisation.

 Extend the `api.py` to store the key as a variable.
 Students will need to generate a unique basic 16 secret key with [https://acte.ltd/utils/randomkeygen](https://acte.ltd/utils/randomkeygen).